rhysd/gocaml/README.md

 Compiled code will be linked to [small runtime][].
 In runtime, some functions are defined to print values and it includes `<stdlib.h>` and `<stdio.h>`.
 So you can use them from GoCaml codes.

+`gocaml` uses `clang` for linking objects by default.
+If you want to use other linker, set `$GOCAML_LINKER_CMD` environment variable to your favorite linker command.

 ## Program Arguments

 You can access to program arguments via special global variable `argv`. `argv` is always defined before program starts.